Skip to main content

 Students may request additional aid throughout the year up to their total cost of attendance by submitting an additional loan request.
 If you need additional financial assistance and are at your maximum cost of attendance, contact your Financial Aid Coordinator to determine whether you qualify for a Professional Judgment adjustment to your budget.
 You will need to provide your coordinator with documentation of your additional reasonable expenses for review.
 The final decision regarding your request is made by the Student Financial Aid Director.
 A budget adjustment can only be made for expenses and emergencies which occur during your school year.

-It takes approximately ten to fifteen business days to process a student loan request once your application is complete.
-However, it may take some additional time once the Student Financial Aid office has completed their process for the Bursar's Office to draw down funds electronically and generate a financial aid refund (via paper check or electronic direct deposit to your bank account).
+It takes approximately 10 to 15 business days to process a student loan request once your application is complete.
+However, it may take some additional time once the Student Financial Aid office has completed their process for the Bursar's Office to draw down funds electronically and generate a financial aid refund via paper check or electronic direct deposit to your bank account.

 The Health and Human Services Loan programs offer fixed-rate, low interest, need-based federal loans administered by HRSA.
 These funding sources include the Health Professions Loan (HPL) Program, the Nursing Student Loan (NSL) Program, and Loans for the Disadvantaged Students (LDS).
 Funding is extremely limited, and students are encouraged to submit their applications by our priority deadline.